 Amidst these, there was the substantial hit of The Exorcism of Emily Rose (2005), which made stringent claims to be based on the true story of Annelise Michel who died during an exorcism in the 1970s (although the film widely embellished the actual details to the point of almost total fiction).
 Following this, there have been several other supposedly ‘based of a true story’ exorcism and possession films with The Rite (2011), The Possession (2012), The Conjuring (2013), Deliver Us From Evil (2014), The Crucifixion (2017) and Veronica (2017).

-A number of these films such as Chronicles of an Exorcism (2008), Anneliese: The Exorcist Tapes (2011), Back from Hell (2011), the popular hit of The Devil Inside (2012), the unique The Atticus Institute (2015) and the webcam film Possession Diaries (2019) have offered Found Footage treatments.
+A number of these films have offered Found Footage treatments such as Chronicles of an Exorcism (2008), Back from Hell (2011), the popular hit of The Devil Inside (2012), the unique The Atticus Institute (2015), the point-of-view shot Grace (2014) and the webcam film Possession Diaries (2019).
+We even had Anneliese: The Exorcist Tapes (2011) and The Exorcist File (2014), which respectively claim to be uncovered films taken of the Anneliese Michel and the supposed true-life The Exorcist exorcisms.

 The most original of these Found Footage films was The Last Exorcism (2010) concerning a preacher who has lost his faith and fakes the exorcisms he performs only to then be faced with a genuine case of possession.